 Thrive Suite membership has 2 payment plans: $90 quarterly (every 3 months), or $228 annually (every 12 months).
 There’s no demo or free trial of Thrive Automator, but Thrive Themes do honor their 30-day money-back guarantee and you’ll get a full refund if you’re not happy for any reason.

 What can Thrive Automator do?

 Thrive Automator acts like a middleman in your WordPress site.
-It and can be set up to trigger action based on parameters you choose.
+It can be set up to trigger actions based on parameters you choose.
 For example, you can automatically tag an email subscriber when they complete a course, or send users to a specific offer page if they log in after more than 30 days away.

 Here’s a quick run-down of how Thrive Automator works, with some screenshots of the dashboards you’ll be using if you decide to buy the plugin:

 When you create an automation in Thrive Automator, you give it a title and select a trigger from the drop-down list.
 Some triggers are for standard WordPress events, like when a user logs in, while others are for WooCommerce, like when a user completes an order.
 However, most triggers are specific to Thrive’s other plugins, for example when a user completes a quiz (in Thrive Quiz Builder), or when a user enrolls in an course (created with Thrive Apprentice).